xgbuils/iterum/doc/customized_builds.md

 # Customized builds (just import what you need!)

-Sometimes you might need to use this library in a front-end project and, maybe, you might not need to use all of functions or methods that are provided by this library.
-This is not a problem because this is a modular project and, by the aid of [browserify](https://www.npmjs.com/package/browserify) or [webpack](https://www.npmjs.com/package/webpack) and `src/factory` function, you can build just the methods that you need.
+Sometimes production enviroments require to minimize the JavaScript code and avoid to deploy code that is not used.
+This library is modular and, by the aid of [browserify](https://www.npmjs.com/package/browserify) or [webpack](https://www.npmjs.com/package/webpack) and [src/factory](https://github.com/xgbuils/iterum/blob/master/src/factory.js) function, it is possible to build just the methods that are needed.

-For example, if you only need `range` static method and `map` and `filter` methods.
-You can create your customized instance of Iterum, thus:
+For example, if it is only needed `range` static method and `map` and `filter` methods.
+It is possible to create a customized instance of Iterum, thus:

 ``` javascript
 // customized-iterum.js